 The Mindful Moment room is an oasis of calm that is available at all times during the day.
 Students have the opportunity to self-refer to the Mindful Moment Room, or teachers may send distressed or disruptive students for individual assistance with emotional self-regulation.
 The Room is staffed by HLF Workforce Development participants, some of whom are graduates of the Holistic Me afterschool program.
 Partnerships have been formed with the school social workers, nurse and school psychologists who often refer students to the Mindful Moment room regularly for assistance with anxiety, stress, headaches, stomach issues or emotional distress.

 When a student enters the Mindful Moment Room, they sign in the visitor log andare assigned a Mindfulness Instructor.
 Many students have built relationships with our instructors and may request a specific instructor who is already familiar with them or their situation.
 The structure that we have adopted for best practice for handling student referrals has been 5 minutes of targeted discussion, and 15 minutes of mindfulness practice.
 The mindfulness practice is chosen based on the needs of the student at the time of referral or by student request.
 Most often students are led through a series of breathing exercises but some scenarios may call for yoga.
 After 20 minutes in the Mindful Moment Roomstudents are given a pass to return to their class.
 On occasion students are kept longer depending on the severity of their situation.
-The following outlines the number of students referred to the Mindful Moment Room since December.

 In an effort to foster a culture of mindfulness within Patterson High School our staff began offering full 60-90 minute mindfulness classes.
 Initially we began offering teachers with particularly difficult and rowdy classes the opportunity to bring their class into the Mindful Moment Room for a full introductory class in mindfulness as a concept and practice.
 The overwhelming response to these classes were positive and we began offering these classes to all teachers.
 The full classes give students tools and skills for peaceful conflict resolution, improved focus and concentration, greater control and awareness of thoughts and emotions, improved self-regulation, as well as stress reduction and relaxation.
 The curriculum for these classes is based on yoga, meditation, breathing, tai-chi, centering, and other mindfulness techniques.
 Through these classes we have seen increased awareness of Mindfulness as a practice within the culture of Patterson.
 Students who have attended full classes report that they have used the techniques to help with sleep regulation at home, anxiety before testing, self-regulation, and conflict resolution.
 We have also seen an increase in Ambassadors directly from interest garnered in the full classes.
 To date we have taught 28 full classes reaching 280 students.